ELJRAOUYOMAR/python_course/python-input_output/README.md

 f = open('workfile', 'w', encoding="utf-8")
 ```

 The first argument is a string containing the filename.
-The second argument is another string containing a few characters describing the way in which the file will be used.
+The second argument is another string containing a few characters describing the way in which the file will be used:
 - 'r' open for reading (default)
 - 'w' open for writing, truncating the file first
 - 'x' open for exclusive creation, failing if the file already exists